mehackit/sonic-pi-workshop/_exercises/en/01-introduction/01-introduction.md

 Next, fire up Sonic Pi!
 Let's see how it looks like.

 This is the Sonic Pi interface; it has three main windows.
 The largest one is for writing your code, and we call it the Programming Panel.
-There is also an log panel that displays information about your program as it runs.
+There is also a log panel that displays information about your program as it runs.
 When you click on the help button at the top of the window, the third panel appears along the bottom displaying help documentation.
 This contains information about the language for programming Sonic Pi as well as different synth sounds, samples, and much more.
 There are also plenty of ready-to-go examples that you can try and use!

 <img src="{{ "/assets/img/interface.png" | prepend: site.baseurl}}">
 <p class="center"><small><i>Sonic Pi interface</i></small></p>